 What Is SEO?

 SEO stands for Search Engine Optimization, a practice used to increase the quantity and quality of traffic to your websites through organic search results.
-“Organic” means that you don’t have to touch your marketing budget for this one as no ads are needed here.
+“Organic” means that leads found your content on their own without the aid of paid advertisements.
+For example, if someone googles “What’s the best polymer for rocket engine bushings” and they click on your article, that’s organic.

-The overall end goal for SEO marketing is to utilize a set of strategies for your company to appear as one of the top results on a search engine like Google, Bing or Yahoo.
-You may be asking how you may be able to do so.
+The overall end goal for SEO marketing is to utilize a set of strategies for your company to appear as one of the top results on a search engine like Google, Bing, or Yahoo.
+But how is that accomplished?

-You can utilize optimized keywords and phrases, simplified URLS and clean, organized content to try and pull the ranking on a search engine.
+You can utilize optimized keywords and phrases, simplified URLS and clean, organized content to try and raise your ranking on a search engine.
 If you need tips on how to develop your website or how to enhance your pages, read our blog on how to help your website rank higher.

-No one ever said SEO was easy; results may take a bit to develop but with hard work and some trial and error, the results you want will come in due time.
+No one ever said SEO was easy; results may take months to develop in a meaningful way but with hard work and some trial and error, the results you want will come in due time.

 Ready to Optimize your SEO for your B2B Marketing Strategy?